How Hyper-Datafication Impacts the Sustainability Costs in Frontier AI: Introduction

 While algorithmic and hardware improvements have played an important role, {\em scale} has acted as the dominant catalyst~\cite{kaplan2020scaling,hoffmann2022training,sevilla2022compute}.
 Frontier AI development now relies on unprecedented levels of resources: models with hundreds of billions of parameters, hyper-scale data centre infrastructure, electricity consumption comparable to that of entire towns, and financial investments that exceed the gross domestic product of several countries~\cite{raghav2025sustainable-ai}.

 These investments would be futile without access to another critical resource: \emph{data}.
-Contemporary frontier AI models train on datasets containing tens of trillions of data points, often scraped at scale from the internet.
+Contemporary frontier AI models train on datasets containing hundreds of trillions of data points often scraped at scale from the internet.
 For example, one of the largest publicly available tokenised datasets {\tt DCLM-Pool}, contains more than 240 trillion tokens~\cite{li2024datacomp}.
-Figure~\ref{fig:datasets_and_data_over_time_bars} illustrates the rapid growth of datasets and data volume using the datasets available on the Hugging Face Hub\footnote{\url{https://huggingface.co/datasets}}, a platform for hosting AI models and datasets (see Section~\ref{sec:methods}).
+Figure~\ref{fig:datasets_and_data_over_time_bars} illustrates the rapid growth of datasets and data volume using the datasets available on the Hugging Face Hub\footnote{\url{https://huggingface.co/datasets}}, a public platform for hosting AI models and datasets (see Section~\ref{sec:methods}).

 Growing concern about the sustainability of AI has prompted an expanding body of work~\cite{van2021sustainable,wu2022sustainable,raghav2025sustainable-ai}.
-However, existing discussions largely centre on model training and deployment.
+However, existing discussions typically focus on a single dimension of sustainability and largely centre on model training and deployment.
 The sustainability of data itself remains comparatively under-examined, despite the fact that collecting and using internet-scale datasets for frontier AI is highly resource-intensive and can generate substantial environmental, social, and economic costs.
 As a result, current sustainability discussions overlook data as a central driver of AI's broader impacts.

 In this work, we take a comprehensive look at the sustainability of data for AI.
-Building on existing critiques of the sustainability of AI~\cite{van2021sustainable,wu2022sustainable,wright2023efficiency}, we focus explicitly on the environmental, social, and economic costs of large-scale data practices.
+Building on existing critiques of the sustainability of AI~\cite{van2021sustainable,wu2022sustainable,wright2023efficiency}, we shift the focus from models to data and explicitly consider the environmental, social, and economic costs together.
+This joint perspective reflects that these costs are inherently interdependent and must be understood within the broader context of holistic sustainability.
+Optimising one dimension in isolation risks shifting burdens elsewhere.
 This perspective becomes increasingly urgent as frontier AI research pursues ever more ambitious goals, including artificial general intelligence (AGI), intensifying the demand for data at scale.